Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-Our analysis shows that for the DTFE density field runs, a persistence cut of $\sigma=2$ is optimal.
-This cut ensures that all halos with ${\logmh}\geq13.5$ contain a {\CPmax}, and more than 80\% of halos with ${\logmh}\geq11$ are within 1~Mpc of a {\CPmax}.
-Additionally, this cut yields a substantial number of filaments (around 7000).
-Nevertheless, none of the sigma cuts produces a result where more than 80\% of {\CPmax} is within 1 Mpc of a ${\logmh}\geq12$ halo, implying that a substantial fraction of {\CPmax} are not near massive halos. a level we expect.
-This means that DTFE density field runs face significant challenges in associating massive halos to {\CPmax}.
-Our analysis also indicates that $\sigma=2$ and $\sigma=3$ produce similar results, and our choice of $\sigma=2$ is the same as that of \citet{GE23} for their MilleniumTNG reconstruction.
-However, it differs from the cut $\sigma=3$ that we used in \citetalias{Hasan23} based on previous work on TNG100.
-Finally, we emphasize the crucial observation that the MCPM density field runs identify an order of magnitude more filaments than the DTFE density field runs while maintaining accurate reconstruction of the skeleton through physical matching between {\CPmax} and massive halos.
-We will elaborate on this point in more detail below.
+To conclude our experiments, we select cut = 25 and $\sigma$ = 2 for the MCPM and DTFE density field runs, respectively, as the best choice of persistence threshold for completeness and purity.
+For MCPM, cut = 25 identifies (1) 100\% of {\CPmax} within {\Rh} of ${\logmh}\geq13.5$ halos, (2) 97\% of {\CPmax} at the 5\% most overdense regions of the cosmic matter distribution, (3) $\sim$80\% of {\CPmax} within 1 Mpc of ${\logmh}\geq11$ halos, and (4) only $\sim$10\% of filaments with length ${\Lfil}<$1 Mpc.
+Cut = 50 identifies about 96\%, 86\% and 98\% of {\CPmax} within {\Rh} of ${\logmh}\geq13.5$ halos, within 1 Mpc of ${\logmh}\geq11$ halos, and at the 5\% highest DM overdensity regions, respectively, but this cut results in $\sim$25\% of the filaments being less than 1 Mpc in length.
+Similarly for DTFE, $\sigma$ = 2 identifies (1) 100\% of {\CPmax} within {\Rh} of ${\logmh}\geq13.5$ halos, (2) $\gtrsim$90\% of {\CPmax} at the locations of the 5\% highest DM overdensities, (3) $\gtrsim$80\% of {\CPmax} within 1 Mpc of ${\logmh}\geq11$ halos, and (4) $\sim$10\% of filaments with length ${\Lfil}<$1 Mpc. $\sigma$ = 3 satisfies most of these criteria by similarly high fractions, albeit $\approx$5\% of the {\CPmax} are not within the virial radius of ${\logmh}\geq13.5$ halos.
+Our fiducial choice of $\sigma=2$ is the same as that of \citet{GE24} for their MilleniumTNG reconstruction.
+However, it differs from the cut $\sigma=3$ that we used in \citetalias{Hasan23} based on previous work on TNG100 \citep[e.g.,][]{Malavasi22}.
+We emphasize that the subsequent analysis we perform in this paper produces slightly different quantitative results, but not qualitative results, between choosing $\sigma$ = 2 or 3 in the DTFE runs, and analogously, between cut = 25 or 50 in the MCPM runs.
+Finally, we make the crucial observation that the MCPM density field runs identify an order of magnitude more filaments than the DTFE density field runs while maintaining accurate reconstruction of the skeleton through physical matching between {\CPmax} and massive halos.
+This will have a marked effect on our results as we elaborate in more detail below.